Schossi/ActionAdventureWeb/_pages/manual/overview.md

 The Core Framework of AAK, always import this one.

+### AdventureManual

+Contains the [getting started]({% link _pages/manual/howto/gettingStarted.md %}) project.
+Recommended to learn about the various systems of AAK in a minimal environment before jumping into the more complex souls demo.

 ### AdventureSouls

 Contains the [soulslike]({% link _pages/demos/demoSouls.md %}) demo, import if you want to start by adapting this demo.